What is your philosophy of ministry for Summer Festival Camp?

 My teen wants to come, but our church isn’t signed up

 The easiest way to get them signed up is through a church.
-Here is a list of ones who are coming.
 If that’s not in the cards, we can have them sign them up through our unaffiliated program.

 We’re Catholic and it’s super important that students have mass and reconciliation?